jones58/personal-knowledge-wiki/Javascript/javascript notes.md

     // code to execute if expression does not match any of the cases }
 ```

+if multiple cases have same result, you can write as
+case 1:
+case 2:
+	code to execute

 if using lots of expressions and && operators etc, and it's not working, then put them in () so it's clear what's happening and nothing gets processed wrong.